Preparing Future Faculty and Scholars PFx Program

-PFx is designed to
+PFx Seminars are designed to

-initiate the process of mapping your strengths and interests to successfully land the kind of positions you want.
+- initiate the process of mapping your strengths and interests to successfully land the kind of positions you want.

 Topics may include:

-Is PFx a huge time commitment?
+Are the PFx seminars a huge time commitment?

-Will PFx make a difference?
+Will PFx make a difference in JOB PROSPECTS?

-Which terminal degree students can participate in PFx?
+Who can participate in PFx?